 The heaven’s opened shortly after the conclusion of the podium ceremony and we returned to the Osteria for further fortification, largely because it was opposite the restaurant I had booked for dinner.
 To be honest, one is spoilt for choice in Siena where good restaurants serving local specialities abound.
 The following morning, after a bit of a lie in, we headed for home wishing we could have stayed for longer – next time.

 We had just started lunch when, lo and behold, the band started to play and the largely elderly clientel sprang to their feet for a local version of “Strictly.”
-My singing, not much worse than that of the band leader, would have had the restaurant’s customers on their feet to dance, not to leave.
+My singing, not much worse than that of the band leader, would have had the restaurant’s customers on their feet to leave, not dance.
 It was an amusing intermezzo on our journey back home.